wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/insertion-sort.md

 * `2 <= nums.length <= 500`
 * `1 <= nums[i] <= 10^3`

-## Approach 1: Sorting using Insertion Sort
+## Approach: Sorting using Insertion Sort

 The problem wants us to find the maximum value of `(nums[i] - 1) * (nums[j] - 1)`, where `i` and `j` are two different indices of the given array.